JEFworks-Lab/jefworks-lab.github.io/assets/docs/lab_guide.md

 For all communication methods, please respect people’s working patterns, and remember that other people will have different priorities and focus.
 Please give consideration to the timing of your correspondence with respect to what the recipient needs to do.
 No lab members are required nor should feel obliged to reply to messages outside of their typical work hours.
 Seeking out in-person discussions is strongly encouraged for urgent matters requiring immediate attention.

 ## Group meetings
-Weekly lab meetings will be held on Fridays (Reflection days) with specific timing to be determined to best accomodate the schedules of the majority of current lab members.
+Weekly lab meetings will be held on either at the beginning or at the end of the work day with the specific day of the week to be determined to best accomodate the schedules of the majority of current lab members.
 We expect all lab members to attend and contribute to group meeting and journal club discussions if they are not otherwise engaged in research business (e.g. at conference, attending training or a lecture, or using a core facility).

 ## One-on-one meetings
-Weekly one-on-one meetings will be held on Mondays (Interaction days) with specific timing to be established for each member when they join the lab and modified as needed.
+Weekly one-on-one meetings will be held on Fridays (Interaction days) with specific timing to be established for each member when they join the lab and modified as needed.
 Lab members are expected to be proactive in requesting additional one-on-one beyond typically scheduled meetings as needed by marking on the group scheduling calendar.

 We strive to respect the ability of fellow lab members to engage in distraction-free deep thinking and long periods of uninterrupted work.
-As such, please limit requests for meetings to urgent matters on Wednesdays (Deepwork days).

 ---